juanzdev/jekyll-now/about.md

 layout: page
 title: About
 permalink: /about/
+published: true
 ---

 Juan Zapata

 ### More Information

 Software Developer Enthusiast, Computer Science, Research, Machine Learning, Mobile Development, Space.
-Those are some of the things i like.
+Those are some of the things I like.

 ### Contact me